 - You avoid group text messages: A sign of texting anxiety can be avoiding group chats, even if a person is in one already.

-- You delete messages: Some types of texts can make a person particularly anxious, especially if it involves conflict or deep conversations.
+- You delete messages: Some types of texts can make a person particularly anxious, especially if they involve conflict or deep conversations.
 They may not want to be able to revisit these texts later on.

 - You use emojis in most or all of your messages: Someone may be afraid of how others will react to their texts, so they use emojis to keep conversations light-hearted.